greg-ogs/PySpark-TF-GKE/README.md

 Execute the command obtained in the previous step.

 c.  **Verify `kubectl` access:**
-Once on the bastion host, confirm `kubectl` is configured and can communicate with your cluster:
+Once in the bastion host, confirm `kubectl` is configured and can communicate with your cluster:
 ```bash
 terraform output kubectl_command
 ```